 List any special skills or trades you have:

 Divers Institute of Technology requires applicants to provide one reference.
-You must also provide one letter of recommendation.
-This letter can be from your reference, or another party.
 Please list your reference below.

 Diving requires you to be in top physical condition.
 The effects of cold water, pressure, waves, currents, etc., are a constant strain on the body.
 A thorough physical examination is necessary prior to being exposed to hyperbaric conditions and beginning your dive training.
 The exam must be completed using the forms provided by Divers Institute of Technology.
 Ask your Admissions Representative to provide these if you do not already have them.
 The physical is not a requirement for application and acceptance, but must be completed at the beginning of training.